ITensor/ITensors.jl/docs/src/index.md

 ITensors is a library for rapidly creating correct and efficient tensor network algorithms.

+The source code for ITensors can be found here: [https://github.com/ITensor/ITensors.jl](https://github.com/ITensor/ITensors.jl).

+Additional documentation can be found on the ITensor website [itensor.org](https://itensor.org/).

 An ITensor is a tensor whose interface is independent of its memory layout.
 ITensor indices are objects which carry extra information and which